mrinmoyjyoti11/Campus-Connect/README.md

 # Campus Connect

-A full-stack website to help students and faculties connect.
+<h2>A full-stack website to help students and faculties connect.</h2>

 ## Home Page